 - The right to freedom of expression.
-This right entitles you to express your views freely without the government interfering, whether it’s vocally (such as through protest) or in books, art, on television, or through social media.
-However, you have to do so responsibly and in a way that doesn’t infringe on the rights of others.
+This entitles you to express your views freely without government interference, whether it’s vocally (such as through protest) or in books, art, on television, or through social media.

 - The right to be treated equally.
-This means that all human rights must be applied evenly and without discrimination.
-You should not be treated differently based on, ‘sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status’.
-This case study gives a good example of the challenges people face and the legal challenges they can make.
+All human rights must be applied evenly and without discrimination.
+You should not be treated differently based on, ‘sex, race, colour, language, religion, political or other opinions, national or social origin, association with a national minority, property, birth or another status’.

 - The right to a fair trial.
-This grants you the right to have a fair and public trial.
+You are given the right to a fair and public trial.
 It applies whether you’ve been charged with a criminal offense or if your civil rights have been impacted by a public authority.
-In the UK, this fairness includes aspects such as you are innocent until proven guilty, you can remain silent, and your trial is held within a reasonable time.

 - The right to privacy.
 This right applies to your private life.
 It means you’re entitled to respect and privacy in regards to your family, your home, and your communication (such as emails, letters, phone calls etc.) It also includes aspects such as your right to form friendships and relationships, take part in leisure activities, and keep your body private.